mathesar-foundation/mathesar-wiki/design/specs/eding-view-records.md

 title: Editing Records Within a View
 description:
 published: true
-date: 2021-09-09T14:31:48.070Z
+date: 2021-09-09T14:37:27.224Z
 tags:
 editor: markdown
 dateCreated: 2021-09-09T08:03:57.235Z
 ---

 # Context
 Users working within views may want to add new records to one or more source tables without dealing with multiple objects, following the spreadsheet-like experience that Mathesar aims to offer.
-This design problem presents some challenges in avoiding conflicts between objects, especially if there are dependencies between them.
+This design problem presents some challenges in avoiding conflicts between objects, especially if there are dependencies.
 A proposed solution for this is described in this spec, taking into account two potential scenarios for views that can and cannot be updated.

 # Prototype
 [Prototype for Editing Records within a View](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=4928%3A47261&node-id=5072%3A57556&viewport=324%2C48%2C0.93&scaling=contain&starting-point-node-id=5072%3A57556&show-proto-sidebar=1)